grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 The [Grafana Cloud k6 REST API v6 documentation](/docs/grafana-cloud/testing/k6/reference/cloud-rest-api/v6/) uses the OpenAPI shortcodes to generate API documentation.

-If you would like to collaborate with the Documentation and Technical Writing team to launch your API documentation, come speak to us in the #docs Slack channel.
+If you would like to collaborate with the Documentation and Technical Writing team to launch your API documentation, reach out in the #docs Slack channel.

 ### Example